recomb-conference/recomb2026/sponsorship_packages.md

 - Exclusive Named Sponsor of a Poster Session or two preferred full sessions of the conference (e.g. Cancer genomics, Sequence Analysis, Networks, Machine Learning …)
 - Exhibit table in a preferred location at the Foyer of the Thessaloniki Concert Hall, Building M2.
 - Company logo on the conference website identified as Diamond Sponsor
-- Company page on the conference app
+- Company logo on the conference app
 - Logo slide during breaks
 - Company name included on signage at the Foyer of Building M2, Thessaloniki Concert Hall
 - One company brochure or marketing piece inserted in conference handouts	(if any)